cjhister/magento-assessment/readme.md

 ___
 ### How to submit?

 Create a pull request from a branch named `assessment/<your_name>` so the diff of your contributions can be reviewed.
-Please edit this instructions on how I can run your code and manually test it.
+Please edit the instructions on how I can run your code and manually test it.

 ___
 ### What am I being assessed for?